eProsima/Fast-DDS-docs/docs/advanced.rst

 Since activating STATIC EDP suppresses all EDP meta traffic, the information about the remote entities (publishers and subscribers) must be statically specified, which is done using dedicated XML files.
-A participant may load several of such configuration files so that the information about different endpoints can be contained in one file, or split in different files to keep it more organized.
+A participant may load several of such configuration files so that the information about different endpoints can be contained in one file, or split into different files to keep it more organized.
 Fast-RTPS  provides a
 `Static Endpoint Discovery example <https://github.com/eProsima/Fast-RTPS/blob/master/examples/C%2B%2B/StaticHelloWorldExample>`_ that implements this EDP discovery protocol.